A Periodic Isoperimetric Problem Related to the Unique Games Conjecture: Introduction

 over all \pdized sets $\Omega\subset\R^{\adimn}$ occurs when $\Omega$ is a \pdized half space. \end{conj} Here $\langle y,z\rangle\colonequals\sum_{i=1}^{\adimn}y_{i}z_{i}$ for any $y,z\in\R^{\adimn}$, and $\vnorm{z}_{2}^{2}=\langle z,z\rangle$.

 The heat kernel measure $\pn(y)\colonequals\sum_{z\in\Z^{\adimn}}e^{2\pi i\langle y,z\rangle}e^{-2\pi^{2}\vnorm{z}_{2}^{2}}$ is very close to the constant function $1$ (see Lemma \ref{lemma53p}).
 This fact may make it difficult to apply Gaussian isoperimetric methods to approach Conjecture \ref{conj2}.
 So, we instead treat Conjecture \ref{conj2} as an essentially Euclidean problem.
-Such an approach succeeds since $\pn$ is a product measure (see Lemma \ref{lemma30}).
+That is, we solve exactly the analogue of Conjecture \ref{conj2p} when the integrand is the constant function $1$.
+In this case, an exact solution follows by projecting $\partial B$ onto each facet of the unit cube, and noting that this projection is injective.
+The error between this exact solution and the integral in Conjecture \ref{conj2p} is then small since $\pn$ is a product measure (see Lemma \ref{lemma30}).
 This approach allows us to prove Theorem \ref{thm2} using an elementary argument.
 The error term $6\cdot 10^{-9}$ arises since this is roughly the supremum norm of $1-p_{1}$.
 That is, $6\cdot 10^{-9}$ is roughly the difference of $p_{1}$ from being constant.